-Soon all the companies working on the project are calling it the "Bluetooth" project.
-Bluetooth is far catchier than some of the other names they'd tried, like Biz-RF or MC-Link.
-The official name of the device is Personal Area Networking (PAN) and that's the name the tech companies are planning to call it when they launch the new product.
-But just before launch the product, the tech companies' lawyers pan the name PAN because it sounds too generic.
+Soon all the companies are calling it the "Bluetooth" project.
+It is easier to say than some of the other names they'd tried, like Biz-RF or MC-Link.
+The official name of the device is Personal Area Networking (PAN).
+And that's the name the tech companies are officially calling it.
+But just before launching the product, the tech companies pan the name PAN because it sounds too generic.
 Instead, they choose to go with Bluetooth, which sounds way cooler.

 The familiar Bluetooth logo is made up of Harald Bluetooth's initials using the ancient runes for H and B. When you combine the two runes, they become the Bluetooth logo.
-It's kind of a beautiful story of unity, really:
+It's kind of a beautiful story of unity, really.

-King Harald Bluetooth united Denmark, developing the Bluetooth technology united the tech companies, and Bluetooth technology unites our cellphones with our computers and many other devices.
+King Harald Bluetooth united Denmark.
+Developing the Bluetooth technology united the tech companies.
+And Bluetooth technology unites our cellphones with our computers and many other devices.